 Birchfield Piano does not restrict instructors to teach with a single book series, but we do only approve certain curricula for instruction.
 We believe in giving our instructors the freedom to teach from a book, if any, that will help them create excellent musicians, but also align with Birchfield Piano's teaching philosophy.
 Therefore, the faculty at Birchfield Piano have approved the following book series and methods for instruction: any method or theory book series from Alfred Music, the Suzuki Method (Alfred Music), and Faber Piano Adventures (Hal Leonard Publishing).
 Instructors will inform students of the methods they have chosen for their lessons in their Faculty Profiles.

 How long of a lesson do I need each week?
 The ideal length depends on your skill level, your budget, and how quickly you would like to progress.
 Generally, we recommend 30-minute lessons (weekly or twice weekly) for beginners.
-For intermediate and advanced learners, 45 or 60-minute lessons are recommended to allow for more in-depth study.
-Contact us if you are unsure which duration is right for you.
+For intermediate, 45 or 60-minute lessons are recommended to allow for more in-depth study.
+75-minute lessons are recommended for pre-professional students, those preparing for exams/auditions, or planning for a career in music education.
+Contact us if you are unsure which length is right for you.

-Are lessons virtual or in-person?
-Lessons are primarily offered virtually.
-However, in-person lessons can be administered through a specific arrangement between the student and instructor.
+Do you offer in-person lessons?
+In-person lessons can be administered for local students through a specific arrangement between the student and instructor.
 Please note that additional fees apply for in-person lessons, specifically to cover the instructor’s travel costs.

 Will there be a recital where I can showcase my talents?
 Yes!
-At the end of the Fall and Spring sessions, Birchfield Piano hosts an online recital.
+At the end of the Fall and Spring sessions, Birchfield Piano hosts a live online recital.
 This is a wonderful opportunity for all students to perform at no additional charge.

 Can I reduce the cost of my lessons?
 Absolutely!
 You can reduce your dues by participating in our Referral Program or by earning the Birchfield Piano Excellence Award for hard work and dedication.
 We also offer bi-weekly payment plans to help manage your budget.
 Visit our Registration page for more details.

-Will I have to read music all the time, or can I learn to improvise?
+Will I have to read music all the time, or can I learn to improvise/create my own music?
 We start with traditional music theory and note-reading to build a strong foundation.
 However, as students progress, we incorporate higher-level training in improvisation and creative composition.
 We want our students to learn how to form their own music and express themselves creatively!

 How do I prepare for my next lesson?
 To get the most out of your experience, we recommend completing your weekly homework assignments (which may include written theory or specific piano tasks) on time.
 We also suggest printing your sheet music so you can easily see it and make notes during class.
 Google Classroom is your primary hub for all assignments and instructor notes.